 - If you or your business supports or are passionate about a politically sensitive cause, and that’s what you write and post about, be aware that you may be banned from some of the networks.
 If you are, let’s schedule a free 15-minute phone call to go over your options.

-Probably not.
+It depend.
+You may not be affected at all.
 However, be careful that you’re not following accounts that may be fake.
 You can’t do much about the fake accounts that are following you.
 (Furthermore, NEVER BUY fake followers or reviews!)
 On most of the networks, users can see who you’re following.
 They should see themselves represented there as well as influencers in your field or industry.
 That is, people you respect and whose content you’ll share.
-Those are called trusted sources.
-(Related: How to Build Your Following Organically)
+Those are trusted sources.
+(Related: How to Build Your Following Organically).

 With all the censoring going on, folks have started new networks where they tout free speech.
 Check them out…

 - MeWe – an alternative to Facebook

 - Rumble (A YouTube alternative)